ongr-io/FilterManagerBundle/Resources/doc/filter/choice.md

 ]
 ```

-According to the configuration the filter will become active when there will be `color` in request query.
+According to the configuration, the filter will become active when there will be `color` in the request query.

 If the state is inactive it will just collect the options by executing query: